-This behavior is similar to trying to talk someone out of their chosen weight-loss plan and into keto/paleo/vegan/gluten-free instead, or telling them to give up on their obviously (in your opinion) doomed business plan.
-I’m just singling this one out because it’s something men do to women, and it annoys me because HOW WOULD YOU KNOW? (if I’m being too paranoid—maybe it’s quite literally a life-or-death situation) And again, WHY DO YOU CARE WHERE I LIVE SO MUCH??
+This behavior is similar to trying to talk someone out of their chosen weight-loss plan and into keto/paleo/vegan/gluten-free/whatever instead, or telling them to give up on their obviously (in your opinion) doomed business plan.
+I’m just singling this one out because it’s something men do to women, and it annoys me because HOW WOULD YOU KNOW? (whether I’m being too paranoid—maybe it’s quite literally a life-or-death situation) and again, WHY DO YOU CARE WHERE I LIVE SO MUCH??

 Title inspired by Tim Urban’s post on Wait But Why, 7 Ways to Be Insufferable on Facebook.